billbuchanan/csn09112/week02_ids/lab/README.md

 ## Testing connectivity
-Now, from the Ubuntu terminal, test for the following:
+Now, from the Ubuntu terminal, test the following:

 | | |
 |-|-|